PG-9-9/Musical_Video_Generator/layer_5/README.md

 - The style applier uses `dominant_emotion` and `emotion_intensity` as hints to bias palette selection and effect strength.

 What I changed
+- Rewrote `run_style_only.py` to prefer reading extracted frames from `outputs/frames/` (Layer 4).
+If frames are absent, the runner falls back to extracting frames from `outputs/animated.mp4` itself.
-- Rewrote `run_style_only.py` to extract frames via MoviePy or fallback methods, write progress updates (10/20/50/100), and honor the `style` override passed from the UI.
+- The runner writes progress updates (10/20/50/100) and honors the `style` override passed from the UI.

 Practical notes
 - Styling can be CPU-bound depending on the effects; previews (`layer5_preview.mp4`) are helpful before composing the full final MP4.